Next >> Costs

 Savings typically comes from these areas:

-1. Replacement of phone lines (typically PRIs)
+1. Replacement of backend phone lines (PRIs or SIP termination)

 2. Replacement of point to point customer T1 lines